 Friends, I hope all’s well with you.
-I just finished reading this novel by Donna Freitas a little while ago, and boy, oh boy, how many thoughts do I have about it!
+I just finished reading this novel by Donna Freitas a little while ago, and boy, oh boy, I have so many thoughts about it.
 I needed a few long weeks to let it sink in before giving my impressions of it.

 If weeks after finishing a book you still can’t stop thinking about it, you know it’s a good one.
 I did a mini review on it in a previous post, but it is such an important topic for women that I felt I needed to go into more depth.

-The synopsis of the book is that Rose, a married career woman does not want to bear children, and the author describes nine different scenarios of how things will turn out for her no matter which path she chooses.
-A beautifully crafted work of fiction, but many women can put themselves in Rose’s shoes and completely relate.
+Rose, a married career woman does not want to bear children.
+In the book, the author describes nine different scenarios of how things will turn out for her no matter which path she chooses.
+A beautifully crafted work of fiction, one in which many women can put themselves in Rose’s shoes and completely relate.

-The book starts off with Rose fighting with her husband Luke about her lack of discipline at taking her prenatal vitamins.
-She previously promised him that she will take them in an attempt to avoid another fight about the fact that, although they both didn’t want children when they met and then married, Luke changed his mind and now he wants to procreate.
+The book starts off with Rose fighting with her husband Luke about her lack of discipline in taking her prenatal vitamins.
+She previously promised him that she will take them in an attempt to avoid another fight.
+They often argue about the fact that, although they both didn’t want children when they met and then married, Luke changed his mind and now he wants to procreate.

 Rose is an accomplished academic and her career is very important to her.
 Since she was a teenager she decided that children were not for her.
 When she meets Luke, her husband, he was on the same page as her.
 But then, as the years go by, and with his parents pressuring him, he changes his mind and is adamant about wanting kids.

 Donna Freitas shows Rose’s struggle with being judged and being made to feel like less of a woman for her decision to go childless.
 She also explores Rose’s relationship with her parents and the one with her mother in particular.